-- 2.1.1.
-RSE and Health education are coordinated by the PSHE Co-Ordinator who is responsible for the overall planning, implementation and review of the programme. - 2.1.2.
-RSE and Health education will be conducted in accordance with legislation and DfE statutory guidance2 and will be monitored and reviewed on an annual basis. - 2.1.3.
-The majority of the programme will be delivered on a weekly rotational basis and be supported by the delivery of the national curriculum in citizenship, science, physical education and computing2.
+- 2.1.
+RSE and Health Education are coordinated by the PSHE lead, who is responsible for the overall planning, implementation and review of the programme. - 2.2.
+RSE and Health education will be conducted in accordance with legislation and DfE statutory guidance and will be monitored and reviewed on an annual basis. - 2.3.
+The majority of the programme will be during PSHE lessons, which take place on a weekly rotational basis and be supported by the delivery of the national curriculum in Citizenship, Science, Physical Education and Computing.
 Pupils can be taught in mixed ability, mixed gender or single sex groupings.
-There will be additional expert input from external agencies.
+There will be additional expert input from external agencies. - 2.4.

-2.2.
-Content

 In Relationships and Sex Education (RSE) we teach pupils about: